Tabata Station (Tokyo)

 Tabata Station (田端駅, Tabata-eki) is a railway station in Kita, Tokyo, Japan, operated by East Japan Railway Company (JR East).
-Tabata Station is on the Tōhoku Main Line and Yamanote Line and is served by the circular Yamanote Line trains and the local and rapid trains of the Keihin–Tōhoku Line.
+Tabata Station is on the Tōhoku Main Line and is served by the circular Yamanote Line trains and the local and rapid trains of the Keihin–Tōhoku Line.

 Station layout

 The station consists of two island platforms serving four tracks, with the Yamanote Line tracks on the inside, and Keihin-Tōhoku Line tracks on the outside, enabling cross-platform interchange between the two lines.
 There is a north exit and a south exit from the station.